watersofoblivion/pucc/README.md

 opam update

 # Install all packages into a local OPAM switch.
 This will take a while
-# because it has to build the full OCaml compiler and then install all of the
+# because it has to build the full OCaml compiler from source and then install
-# packages.
+# all of the dependency packages, also from source.
 opam switch import .obazl.d/opam/local.manifest --switch .

 # Sync Bazel with OPAM
-bazel run @opam//local:refresh
+bazel run @obazl//coswitch
 ```

-### Building
+Building
+---

 Then just use Bazel to build all the things and run all the tests: